ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-domain-cert.md

 3. You will need to update your `Ingress` spec to include the new hostname.

-   **Once your host is defined here, the cluster will take control of the DNS record and automatically adjust to point to the cluster.**

    If this does not happen, please get in touch with us in #ask-cloud-platform.
 Depending on your setup, we might need to intervene manually to allow `external-dns` to assume ownership of the DNS record.